BenASwenson/devops/README.md

 - install Ruby

 - install Vagrant
+    - Vagrant is a tool for building and managing virtual machine environments in a single workflow.
+With an easy-to-use workflow and focus on automation, Vagrant lowers development environment setup time, increases production parity, and makes the “works on my machine” excuse a relic of the past
     - in Windows be sure to disable Hyper-V in 'Turn Windows Features On and Off'
     - type 'vagrant' in the terminal, run as administrator, to ensure it's correctly installed
     - type 'vagrant --version'

 - install Virtual Box
+    - VirtualBox is a general-purpose full virtualizer for x86 hardware, targeted at server, desktop and embedded use
     - Windows users manually install drivers
         -In File Explorer, navigate to C:\Program Files\Oracle\VirtualBox\drivers\vboxdrv -Right click on the VBoxDrv.inf Setup Information file and and select Install